vduce/randa-kassis-website/public/articles/article1.md

 This idea of American supremacy is not confined to those chasing the illusion of the “American dream”; it extends equally to those who see the United States as a malevolent force, intent on crushing the aspirations of nations.
 Both sides, in their own way, reinforce the notion of a unipolar world, ignoring the emergence of other political, economic, and military powers—and denying the reality of a multipolar global order.

-The individual has long since surrendered to the notion of guardianship.
-In many societies, from birth, one falls under the authority of one’s parents, only to be subsumed later by society, and then by the state.
-It is no surprise, then, that one ends up chasing the mirage of a modern-day “hero”—a figure shaped by fantasies and longings—only to fall prey to propaganda.

-This propaganda is by no means exclusive to the United States, but I highlight it here because of its vast cinematic machinery, which has fuelled its rise and prolonged its tiresome narrative—one that no longer captures the imagination of any but the naïve.

 Many individuals and groups continue to suffer from binary thinking—a legacy inherited from Plato, who equated justice with the health of the soul, and injustice with its illness.
 He laid the foundations of this dualistic framework, dividing the world into pairs: good and evil, justice and injustice, war and famine, health and disease, chaos and order, and so on.

 Later philosophical traditions moved towards more pluralistic understandings, recognising the complex and multi-faceted nature of human psychology.
 Yet, even today, many cultures still rely heavily on binaries.
 Within them, the individual often retreats to a “paradise” of romantic elements—constructs of imagined perfection.